billylkc/todo/README.md

 #### Add Task

-- Adds task to the todo list. `todo add Task 1`
+- Add tasks to the todo list. `todo add Task 1`
 - Date can also be provided to add the task with a specific date. `todo a Task 1 -d 0822`

 ```